-No matter what the interest rates look like, the debt snowball method focuses on your smallest debts first.
+No matter what the interest rates look like, the debt snowball method focuses on paying off your smallest debts first.

 For example, let’s say you have three debts: